qiyfoundation/Qiy-Scheme/use-cases/UC51 Service Provider Changes Service.md

-# UC45 Access Provider Provides Access
+# UC51 Service Provider Changes Service

 # Abstract

-This document is the use case specification for use case [UC45 Access Provider Provides Access](UC45%20Access%20Provider%20Provides%20Access.md).
+This document is the use case specification for use case [UC51 Service Provider Changes Service](UC51%20Service%20Provider%20Changes%20Service.md).

 # Contents